nekitboy/task-list/java/report.md

 1. Declare `App.java` to run Task Application (`TaskList`).

-1. `ActionIdentifier` class used to represent actions instead of String.

-1. Action builder added.
-Now we can easily extend actions functionality.
+1. Action factory added.
+Now we can easily add new actions.

 1. Work with the console moved to `Console` class